euyemura/myNotes/rails-tutorial/chapter-4-rails-flavored-ruby.md

   puts "Key #{key.inspect} has value #{value.inspect}"
 end
 ```
+Inspect represents a literal string representation of whatever it is called on.

+Remember, `p whatever` is a short form of doing `whatever.inspect`
 Curious though why they have to do inspect.

 ## With our new knowledge of hashes and symbols!